-- An RCC approved policy; - A Risk Taxonomy to guide identification and categorization of risk types; - A "Risk Champion Forum" to foster engagement and two-way discussions between the First Line and Risk Management; - Quarterly attestation to risks and controls by the First Line, and oversight by Risk Management; and - Implementation of action plans to remediate any arising issues.
+- An RCC approved policy; - A Risk Taxonomy to guide identification and categorization of risk types; - A "Risk Champion Forum" to foster engagement and two-way discussions between the first line and Risk Management; - Quarterly attestation to risks and controls by the first line, with oversight and independent control testing by Risk Management; and - Implementation of action plans to remediate any issues arising.

-This suite of information is reported on a system called RACE.
-An Operational Risk dashboard summarising the information on RACE is reported to the ORC, RCC and the Board Risk and Audit Committee (as required) on a quarterly basis.
+This suite of information is reported on RACE.
+An Operational Risk report summarising the information on RACE is reported to the ORC, RCC and the Board Risk and Audit Committees (as required) on a quarterly basis

-Other elements: Other key elements of ZLAP's internal controls system include administrative and accounting procedures, appropriate reporting arrangements at all levels of the company and an established Compliance function which is described below.
+Other elements: Other key elements of ZLAP's internal controls system include administrative and accounting procedures, appropriate reporting arrangements at all levels of the Company and an established Compliance function which is described below.